SamuelTallet/SketchUp-Parametric-Modeling-Plugin/docs/README.md

 #### Basics

 Nodes Editor is the place where you can design a parametric schema.
 A parametric schema is made of nodes and connections between nodes.
-A node is made of input sockets, fields and output sockets.
+A node is made of input sockets, input fields and output sockets.

 To add a node: click on an icon in toolbar inside Nodes Editor window.